The Strategic Role of Product Management

 The Strategic Role of Product Management explains why product management is a critical, strategic role in a technology company.
 One which guides products to be created based on a market need, not because someone thinks it is a good idea.

 Michael Ray Hopkin at Lead on Purpose

 Though the role of product manager differs from one company to the next, most product managers I know believe they drive the strategy for their products.
 I suppose in most cases they do.
 Strategic product managers spend time understanding the market and directing product activities toward meeting those activities.
 CEOs and other executives don’t always (or often) understand this.
 Therefore, part of the product manager’s job becomes educating executives on the strategic importance of understanding the market.

 I found a great new resource for educating people on the strategic role of product management.
-Yesterday Pragmatic Marketing released an ebook called The Strategic Role of Product Management.
+Yesterday Pragmatic Institute released an ebook called The Strategic Role of Product Management.
 They answer several questions such as who needs product management, what is marketing, and where does product management belong in an organization.
 It’s written in an easy-to-read format, in Pragmatic’s unique and witty style, with stories that drive home key points.
-It’s replete with facts and statistics based on the many years of research carried out by Pragmatic Marketing.
+It’s replete with facts and statistics based on the many years of research carried out by Pragmatic Institute.
 One of the key takeaways for me is the focus on helping people in other roles understand why product management is strategic.
 The following quote provides some insight on this:

 Instead of talking about the company and its products, the successful product manager talks about customers and their problems.
 A product manager is the voice of the market full of customers.